WolfRichard/meshlet-lod/README.md

 # meshlet-lod
 ![failed to load preview](MeshletLoD/assets/screenshots/close_up_donut_1080p.png)

-This project contains a custom virtual geometry implementation that has been fully realized within the mesh shading pipeline and DirectX 12.
-The project was developed as part of my Master Thesis at the [Professur Graphische Datenverarbeitung und Visualisierung](https://www.tu-chemnitz.de/informatik/GDV/).
+This repository contains a custom virtual geometry implementation that has been fully realized within the mesh shading pipeline and DirectX 12.
+The project was developed as part of my Master Thesis at the [University of Technology Chemnitz](https://www.tu-chemnitz.de/index.html.en) within the [Professur Graphische Datenverarbeitung und Visualisierung](https://www.tu-chemnitz.de/informatik/GDV/).
 The Level-of-Detail (LOD) approach of Virtual Geometry is expanded upon with Tessellation and Geo-Morphing resulting in the removal of any visual pop-in artefacts, even at lower LOD-Scales.
 The application provides a simple model/scene renderer that visualizes the implemented LOD-Methods.

 ## System Requirements
 - DirectX 12 Ultimate compliant GPU